Cognitive behavioural therapy (CBT)

 (Werry Workforce, NZ, 2019)

-It can take 6 weeks to 6 months, depending on your issue and how you are improving.
+Sessions are usually about an hour long and held weekly.
+Your therapist will personalise the therapy to match your specific needs.
+It can take 6 weeks to 6 months, depending on your issue and how you’re improving.

 Apps reviewed by Healthify

-You may find it useful to look at some Mental health and wellbeing - CBT apps.
+You may find it useful to look at some CBT apps and mental health and wellbeing apps.

 A guide to talking therapies in NZ [PDF, 564 KB] Te Pou, NZ, 2009